-‘It’s Just Everywhere Already’: How Delays in Testing Set Back the U.S. Coronavirus Response
+‘It’s just everywhere already’: How delays in testing set back the U.S. coronavirus response

 Federal and state officials said the flu study could not be repurposed because it did not have explicit permission from research subjects; the labs were also not certified for clinical work.
 While acknowledging the ethical questions, Chu and others argued there should be more flexibility in an emergency during which so many lives could be lost.
 On Monday night, state regulators told them to stop testing altogether.

+Even now, after weeks of mounting frustration toward federal agencies over flawed test kits and burdensome rules, states with growing cases such as New York and California are struggling to test widely for the coronavirus.
+The continued delays have made it impossible for officials to get a true picture of the scale of the growing outbreak, which has now spread to at least 36 states and Washington, D.C.

-Dr. Robert R. Redfield, director of the Centers for Disease Control and Prevention, said Friday that acting quickly was critical for combating an outbreak.
+Dr. Robert R. Redfield, director of the Centers for Disease Control and Prevention, said in an interview Friday that acting quickly was critical for combating an outbreak.
 “Time matters,” he said.

+He insisted that despite the rocky start, there was still time to beat back the coronavirus in the United States.
+“It’s going to take rigorous, aggressive public health — what I like to say, block and tackle, block and tackle, block and tackle, block and tackle,” he said.
+“That means if you find a new case, you isolate it.”

 The CDC’s own effort to create a system for monitoring the virus around the country, using established government surveillance networks for the flu, has not yet built steam.
 And as late as last week, after expanding authorizations for commercial and academic institutions to make tests, administration officials provided conflicting accounts of when a significant increase in tests would be available.